-Students must complete a minimum of 42 SCH that includes the Texas Core Curriculum (42 SCH).
-Within these 42 SCH, the following 12 SCH must be included:
+Students must complete a minimum of 42 SCH that includes the Texas Core Curriculum (42 SCH) and the following courses.

+- 4 SCH College Physics with laboratory.

+- 4 SCH in Anatomy and Physiology I

-- 4 SCH College Physics with laboratory. - 8 SCH in Anatomy and Physiology Land II with laboratories.
+- 4 SCH in Anatomy and Physiology II